chr7stos/chr7stos.github.io/_pages/outreach.md

 ### Past

 __09 November 2023__ - `speaker`
-Use case of machine learning in industry
+Use cases of machine learning in industry
 _The Cyprus Institute_

 __27 September 2023__ - `speaker`